WURFL/wurfl-microservice-examples/event-streams-spark_java/README.md

 # WURFL Microservice Spark Streaming example

 This project demonstrates how to use WURFL Microservice client and server to add device detection features to a Spark Streaming Java app.
-We will use `netcat` command to send data of http request headers in JSON format to our app via a socket listening on port `9999`
+We will use `netcat` command to send http request headers data in JSON format to our app via a socket bound on port `9999`

 An example of the JSON input is: